Coal Creek, Colorado

-The Town of Coal Creek is a Statutory Town located in Fremont County, Colorado, United States.
+The Town of Coal Creek is a statutory town located in Fremont County, Colorado, United States.
 The town population was 364 at the 2020 United States Census.
 Coal Creek is a part of the Cañon City, CO Micropolitan Statistical Area and the Front Range Urban Corridor.

 History

-A post office called Coal Creek has been in operation since 1873.
+The Coal Creek, Colorado Territory, post office opened on November 4, 1873.
 The community was named for the local coal mining industry.
+The Town of Coal Creek was incorporated on February 11, 1882.
+The spelling of the post office was changed to Coalcreek, on May 31, 1894, but the spelling was changed back to Coal Creek on July 1, 1964.